-Young people (or their parents) can request that they are taught outside their normal or chronological age group.
-If this occurs after admission, the sixth form will discuss the options and reach a decision on the appropriate year group in the student's best interests.
-Applicants can request that admission to the school is outside the normal year group.
+Parents can request that their child is taught outside their normal or chronological age group.
+If this occurs after admission, the school will discuss the options and reach a decision on the appropriate year group in the pupil's best interests.
+Parents can request that admission to the school is outside the normal year group.
 This could be because:

-- a child is learning at greater depth, sometimes referred to as being gifted and talented, and requires an older year group or - a child has experienced problems such as ill health and parent wants a younger year group or - of parental preference for a summer-born child to start school in Reception in a younger year group.
+- a child is learning at greater depth, sometimes referred to as being gifted and talented, and parent wants an older year group or - a child has experienced problems such as ill health and parent wants a younger year group or - of parental preference for a summer-born child to start school in Reception in a younger year group.